IEOR140-T5/Project3/README.md

 **Brief Description**: Two beacon lights will be set up about 20 feet apart, in middle of the hall outside 1174 Etcheverry.
 The robot starts within 2 feet of one light facing the other and makes 2 round trips.
 In future milestones, we will add objects detector and avoider.

+**Code**: in our Project3 directory is a `src` directory which contains all the code.
+We break the code down to different packages. `experimental` indicates that the code there is used for data-collecting purposes. `robot` has all the robot functionalities code needed for all milestones.
+Finally, we have a separate package for every different milestone to keep our test code clean

+**Javadoc**: can be found in the `doc` directory.

 ## Milestone 1 Report